globz/kitchen-cli/README.md

 > :bulb: kitchen-cli `build table`   - Lets you set the path to your table, this is where you drop all of your ingredients.

-your kitchen-cli is now ready to operate :fork_and_knife:
+your kitchen is now ready to operate :fork_and_knife:

 #Make: